You would think hearing loss would be obvious to spot, but people don’t always recognize the signs.

 - You have your phone, TV, or radio at max volume – if you can hear the TV, phone, or radio better than you can hear face-to-face conversations, check the volume settings on your devices.
 You could have these devices set at excessive volumes while at the same time thinking that everyone else speaks too softly.

 - You are always asking people to repeat themselves – you notice that you say “what?” a lot, or that you have to ask people to repeat themselves when you’re not facing them.

 - You have difficulty hearing all the words in a conversation – certain sounds and letters are more difficult to hear than others.
-This means you can hear most of the words in a sentence, but that you have to often times try to fill in the blanks.
+This means you can hear most of the words in a sentence, but that you have to fill in the blanks.